Who Is the Typical Remote Worker in America’s Northeast Region? Insights into Demographics, Income, Education & More

 Percentage Distribution of Remote Workers

 Closely aligning with the national average, several metros within the region exhibited noteworthy figures for their remote workers.
-Specifically, the Boston metro led with almost 21% of remote workers, closely followed by Portland, ME, and Bridgeport, CT, with a little more than 19%.
-In contrast to other regions where variations were more pronounced, the lowest percentage of remote workers in the Northeast region was below 10% in only the Lancaster and Scranton metros, in Pennsylvania.
+Specifically, Portland, ME led with more than 18% of remote workers, closely followed by Boston, MA and Harrisburg, PA with almost 18% and 17%, respectively.
+In contrast to other regions where variations were more pronounced, the lowest percentage of remote workers in the Northeast region was below 10% only in Scranton, Pennsylvania.
 Despite the uneven distribution of the remote workforce, these figures indicate a strong interest in telecommuting across the Northeast region.

 Gender Distribution of Remote Workers

-The Northeast region presented a relatively balanced gender breakdown with 49% of the remote workers being male and 51% female (again, second only to the West).
+The Northeast region presented a relatively balanced gender breakdown with almost 48% of the remote workers being male and a little over 52% female (again, second only to the West).
 However, certain Northeast metros showed different variations.
-For instance, the Bridgeport, CT, metro claimed around 52% male remote workers, while more than 56% of the teleworkers in the Scranton, PA, metro were female.
-Meanwhile, Scranton’s metro area had the largest gender disparity, whereas the Harrisburg, PA, metro recorded the most balanced distribution with a share of a little over 50% female remote workers.
+For instance, the Bridgeport, CT, metro claimed above 51% male remote workers, while almost 58% of the teleworkers in the Scranton, PA, metro were female.
+Meanwhile, Scranton’s metro area had the largest gender disparity, whereas the Boston, MA, metro recorded the most balanced distribution with a share of close to 51% female remote workers.

 Generational Distribution of Remote Workers